cdli-gh/annodoc/index.md

 elam ki-masz{ki}-me carries a copula and is thus analyzed as a predicate here.

+Note that our definition of "headless relative clause" differs from that of Jagersma (2010), who states that headless relative clauses occur only in lexicalized nominals.
+This is because a syntactic head realized as morphological argument argument is *not* considered an overt head in dependency annotation.
+In the following example, the head is realized in the morpheme *-en*, but not as an individual token:

+	# Jagersma, Chap.
+27 (70)
+	# ‘you, who will build my temple for me’
+	# (Cyl A 9:8; L; 22)
+	1	é-ĝu10	é=ĝu=Ø	house=my=ABS	2	ABS
+	2	ma-řú-na	Ø-ma-řú-en-'a	VP-1SG.IO-erect-2SG.S/A:IPFV-NOM	0	acl

+Headless relative clauses are relative clauses that serve a nominal function, e.g., by carrying a case marker that cannot be propagated to a nominal head:

 	# Jagersma, Chap.
 27 (28)
 	# ‘When the ruler stayed in the Emi, this was brought to the Emi.’
 	# (DP 164 3:5-9; L; 24)